yaniv-shulman/rsklpr/README.md

 The experimental results and demonstration of the library for various experimental settings are available as interactive Jupyter notebooks at https://nbviewer.org/github/yaniv-shulman/rsklpr/tree/main/src/experiments/

+### KDE Implementation ###
+KDE implementation is a copy of the code from statsmodels https://www.statsmodels.org/stable/index.html.
+The copy is done to remove statsmodels as a dependency of this package since statsmodels is quite heavy and pulls a lot of additional packages.

 ## Contribution and feedback ##
 The paper is work in progress and the library in early stages of development but both are in a useful state.